-(New York, 8 January 2008) – United Nations Global Compact events held in December 2008 in Jamaica, Uganda and Albania laid important groundwork for the establishment of a UN Global Compact Local Network in the countries.
+(New York, 8 January 2008) – United Nations Global Compact events held in December 2008 in Jamaica, Uganda and Albania laid important groundwork for the establishment of a Global Compact Local Network in the countries.
 Currently there are 68 established Local Networks around the world, with an additional 19 networks under development.

 In Jamaica, a luncheon meeting was organized by UNDP on 10 December to discuss the establishment of a Local Network within the next year.
 Approximately 60 participants from business, civil society and UN agencies attended, including a representative from the UN Global Compact Office.